n1ckp/webpack-react-singlepage-starter/README.md

 # webpack-react-singlepage-starter
-Starter code for single-page React app using Webpack
+Starter code for single-page React app using Webpack.
+Also contains Redux, Sass, Zurb Foundation (cdn loaded), and the Mocha test framework with Chai and Sinon.

 ```bash
 cd path/to/your/project